Current water shutdown notices

 Current Boil, Conserve and Full Water Restriction notices

-What are conserve water notices?
+What are Conserve Water notices?

 We issue conserve water notices when there has been low rainfall, extreme weather events or for other reasons, such as when work is being done on the supply network.
-Even when there aren't notices issued, it is a good idea to conserve water at all times.

 What we would like you to do:

-- Please don't wash your cars and boats.
+- Don't wash your cars and boats.

-- Please don't refill your swimming pool.
+- Don't refill your swimming pool.

-- Please don't water your lawns and garden but if you need to water your vegetable garden, please do it with a hand-held hose.
+- Don't water your lawns and garden but if you need to water your vegetable garden, please do it with a hand-held hose.

 - All commercial users are requested to minimise usage.